w3c/csswg-drafts/README.md

 Prior to the mission explanation, we need to understand how the arrow keys work currently on the Web.
 If you're watching this page in a normal HD monitor and desktop, not mobile, please push a down-arrow key on your keyboard.
 What happens?
 Basically, scrolling downward would be triggered.
 That's the default behavior of arrow keys in the Web, only when the page is scrollable in the direction.

 In spatial navigation mode, the default behavior of arrow keys is changed from scrolling behavior to focus moving so that users can use the arrow keys to navigate between focusable elements based on their position.
 To support the functionalities of the spatial navigation, we should consider the following three steps:
-1. The new API for enabling the spatial navigation mode (HTML/CSS/JS)
+1. A heuristic algorithm for the spatial navigation supported in Web engines
-2. A heuristic algorithm for the spatial navigation in Web engines
+2. Overriding methods on top of the heuristic algorithm (DOM method/attribute/event)
-3. Overriding methods on top of the heuristic algorithm
+3. The relevant API for efficiently supporting the spatial navigation (spatnav mode, container, etc.)

-See the [explainer](explainer.md) for the details of W3C standardization for #1 and #3 above.
+See the [explainer](explainer.md) for the details of W3C standardization for #1, #2 and #3 above.

 See the [implStatus](implStatus.md) for the details of the implementation in Web engines for #2 above.